dmbarbour/glas/docs/GlasApps.md

 Reading 'now' will destabilize a transaction.
 To avoid a busy-wait loop, reading time should be performed only by transactions that are already unstable for other reasons, such as reading a channel.
 This is useful for adding timestamps to received events or data.

 The default TimeStamp is Windows NT time - a natural number of 100ns intervals since midnight Jan 1, 1601 UT.

+### Concurrency

+Repetition and replication are equivalent for isolated transactions.
+In context of a transaction machine, within the stable prefix of a transaction, fork can be implemented efficiently by replication, essentially spawning a thread for each stable choice.
+Outside this context, fork can be implemented as probabilistic choice.

+* **fork** - non-deterministic behavior, respond with '0' or '1' bitstring.

+Fork is abstractly a function of time.
+Relevantly, a hierarchical transaction may observe 'fork' backtracking within logically frozen time, but there is no history maintained between transactions or procedural steps.

+### Distribution

+Channels should be modeled as lists in application state, annotated and accelerated as needed.
+Network disruption can be detected using timeouts, much as it would be for network channels.
+Actual distribution is an optimization of a stable, forking transaction machine.
+Location-specific effects can be part of the normal effects API.
+Different locations may have access to different effects.

+*Notes:* Stateful expression of location results in a mobile process instead of a stable distributed process.
+Thus, we should favor APIs of form 'open file at X' instead of 'move to X; open file'.

 ### Logging